aziele/alfpy/README.md

 # alfpy

 alfpy is a bionformatics Python package that provides alignment-free framework to compare biological sequences (DNA/RNA/protein) and infers their phylogenetic relationships.

+alfpy also contains Python scripts with user-friendly command-line interfaces that let you compare unaligned FASTA sequences with more than 40 distance methods.

-alfpy is also available for free as web application: http://www.combio.pl/alfree
+alfpy is also available on-line: http://www.combio.pl/alfree

 ## Requirements